-- The SH-16/US 20-26 interchange will be one of only two regional gateways to the City of Meridian for travelers coming from north of the Boise River (the other being Linder Road).
-As such, buildings, landscaping, and other design features at this interchange should reflect Meridian's heritage, quality, and character. - " Regional ridesharing, park-and-ride and transit transfer facilities are strongly encouraged. - The MU-I area at Ustick Road, west of SH-16, should minimize retail and auto-oriented services and transition rapidly from the interchange to residential uses near the county line. - " Examples of uses include schools, post office or library branches, office uses, light residential developments, athletic clubs, and technology/ research parks.
+- for travelers coming from north of the Boise River (the other being Linder Road).
+As such, buildings, landscaping, and other design features at this interchange should reflect Meridian's heritage, quality, and character. - " Examples of uses include schools, post office or library branches, office uses, light residential (low density with minimal trip generation) developments, athletic clubs, and technology/research parks.